PaimaStudios/tower-defense-backend/documentation/map-encoding.md

 In raw encoding each element in contents can be one of the following values:

-- `0`: An immovable object (neither player can place structures here, intended for maps with cool visual features to force them to stay on screen)
 - `1`: An open defender square (defender can place structures here)
 - `2`: An open attacker square (attacker can place structures here)
+- `3`: The defender base
+- `4`: The attacker base
-- `3`: A path/road square (neither player can place structures here, but units can walk on these squares)
+- `5`: A defender path/road square (neither player can place structures here, but units can walk on these squares)
-- `4`: The defender base
-- `5`: The attacker base
+- `6`: An attacker path/road square (neither player can place structures here, but units can walk on these squares)

 An example map in raw encoding is constructed below: